Skip to main content

 Contact

-NCI Fecal Microbiota Transplants and Defined-microbiota Consortia Cancer Therapeutics
+NCI Fecal Microbiota Transplants and Defined-Microbial Consortia Cancer and Other Chronic Diseases Clinical Research and Working Group

-• A collaboration with the FMT national registry was suggested to include cancer patients for long-term safety and outcome follow up.
+• A collaboration with the national FMT registry was recommended to include cancer patients for long-term safety and outcomes tracking.

-• Coordinated, collaborative, multi-center cancer therapeutic FMT clinical trials were endorsed.
+• Coordinated, collaborative, multi-center FMT clinical trials in cancer therapy were strongly endorsed.

-• A network to develop a Human Cancer Immunotherapy Fecal Microbiome Atlas or Biobank was proposed.
+• A network to develop Human Cancer Immunotherapy Fecal Microbiome Atlas or Biobank was proposed to support future research.

 Contact